 Is a dry nose on a dog a bad thing?

-While many believe that a dry nose means a sick dog that is dehydrated, this is simply not true.
-To measure a dog’s hydration levels, vets will check how moist their gums are and how elastic their skin is; their nose simply does not factor in!
+While many believe that a dry nose means a dehydrated sick dog, this is simply not true.
+To measure a dog’s hydration levels, vets will check how moist their gums are and how elastic their skin is; their nose only does not factor in!

 The reason for this is because even a healthy, well-hydrated dog can have a bone dry nose.
 Conversely, a poorly, dehydrated pooch can have a nose that is sopping wet (especially if they have a habit of licking it).

-However, rarely, a dry nose is a sign of an underlying issue so if you have any concerns, it is always best to ask your vet.
+However, rarely dry nose is a sign of an underlying issue, so if you have any concerns, it is always best to ask your vet.

 When to worry about a dry nose?

 A dry nose on a dog that never normally has a dry nose and is not acting themselves may be a concern.
 However, it would be rare that the dry nose itself would be the only clue that something is amiss and unwell dogs would usually have other symptoms such as lethargy, reduced appetite and an upset stomach.

 A dry nose that looks abnormal e.g. a different color, dry, scaly or irritated, should always be examined.

 What does a dry and cracked nose mean?